AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

     ![](assets/ms-dyn-external-account.png)

-    1. To configure the Microsoft Dynamics CRM external account to connect with Adobe Campaign with **Password Credentials**, you need to provide the following details:
+    1. To configure the Microsoft Dynamics CRM external account to connect with Adobe Campaign with **Password Credentials**, provide the following details:

         * **Server**: URL of your Microsoft CRM server.
 To find your Microsoft CRM Server URL, access your Microsoft Dynamics CRM account then click Dynamics 365 and select your app.
 You can then find your Server URL in the address bar of your browser, e.g. https://myserver.crm.dynamics.com/.
         * **Account**: Account used to sign in to Microsoft CRM.